 We chose to plant several Japenese Boxwoods to make a small hedge under a few windows.
 We planted the small boxwoods very closely knowing they will quickly become a small hedge and grow together.
 Some people prefer to trim them into a small ball.
 Another great look for lower growing boxwoods is to use in planters.
 Due to them being slower-growing and easy to prune the are great shrubs to place in containers beside entryway doors or just to add some height around your house in other outside areas.

-Upright Boxwoods are ones that grow anywhere from 4 to 9 feet tall.
+Upright or Tall Boxwoods are ones that grow anywhere from 4 to 9 feet tall.
 Amongst this group would be Fastigiata, John Baldwin, Dee Runk, and the Graham Blandy Boxwood.
 These particular boxwoods grow upright in a natural cone-shaped form.
 Upright boxwoods create a very classy, sophisticated look.

 Using them in mass plantings can create either a free-form or sculpted hedge.
 You could even use one of these boxwoods in a container for a formal garden accent.
-Although keep in mind, because they grow taller, it may require more pruning and maintenance.
+Although keep in mind, that because they grow taller, it may require more pruning and maintenance.

 Round/Medium Sized Boxwoods